VOLTTRON/volttron/docs/source/deploying-volttron/secure-deployment-considerations.rst

 - Many other traffic management and filtering options which are documented by the various tools (load balancing, http header management, etc.).

-Configuring a reverse proxy is outside the scope of this documentation.
+The full complexity of configuring a reverse proxy is outside the scope of this documentation.
 For reference, two common open source options are `apache httpd <https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html>`_ and `nginx <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_ (relevant portions of their respective documentation pages are linked).

+To set up a basic reverse proxy for VOLTTRON using apache, please refer to this document:
+:ref:`Apache Reverse Proxy Setup <Apache-Reverse-Proxy-Setup>`

 Monitor for Data Tampering